 “This upcoming hearing by the Commission will throw a spotlight on Duke and how it lags far behind other utilities in taking the necessary and urgent steps required to dramatically reduce its reliance on dirty and dangerous sources of electricity,” said Chavis.

-The Duke Energy Accountability Coalition, launched last year, includes the People’s Commission – an independent watchdog group acting solely in the public interest, free from the political and economic influence Duke wields with regulators, lawmakers, and other elected officials throughout its territory.
+The People’s Commission is an independent watchdog acting solely in the public interest, free from the political and economic influence Duke wields with regulators, lawmakers and other elected officials throughout its six-state territory.